sohutv/spring-framework-docs/src/docs/markdowndoc/cn/web/webflux.md

-The original web framework included in the Spring Framework, Spring Web MVC, was purpose-built for the Servlet API and Servlet containers.
+﻿The original web framework included in the Spring Framework, Spring Web MVC, was purpose-built for the Servlet API and Servlet containers.
 The reactive-stack web framework, Spring WebFlux, was added later in version 5.0.
 It is fully non-blocking, supports [Reactive Streams](https://www.reactive-streams.org/) back pressure, and runs on such servers as Netty, Undertow, and Servlet 3.1+ containers.

 Both web frameworks mirror the names of their source modules ({spring-framework-main-code}/spring-webmvc\[spring-webmvc\] and {spring-framework-main-code}/spring-webflux\[spring-webflux\]) and co-exist side by side in the Spring Framework.
 Each module is optional.
 Applications can use one or the other module or, in some cases, both — for example, Spring MVC controllers with the reactive `WebClient`.